Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Abstract

 \section{Abstract}

-Littlewood--Paley theory began with the classic paper of Littlewood and Paley (J.\ E.\ Littlewood, R.\ E.\ A.\ C.\ Paley, {\em Theorems on Fourier Series and Power Series}.
+The classic paper J.\ E.\ Littlewood, R.\ E.\ A.\ C.\ Paley, {\em Theorems on Fourier Series and Power Series}.
 J. Lond.
 Math.
 Soc.
-(1), {\bf 6} (1931), 230--33).
+(1), {\bf 6} (1931), 230--33, marked the birth of Littlewood--Paley theory.
 We discuss this paper and its impact from a historical perspective.
 We include an outline of the results in the paper and their subsequent significance in relation to developments over the last century, and set them into the context of the current state of the art in harmonic analysis and beyond.

 \subjclass[2020]{42-02, 42A25, 42B25}